HardikSinghTadiyal/VIKI-2.O/README.md

 # Voice Interactive Knowledge Interface 2.O (VIKI 2.O)

 ## Whats New
-### This application is integrated with an AI assistant that enhances user experience by providing intelligent support and automation.
-It can understand user input, respond with relevant information, and perform various tasks efficiently.
-With AI integration, the system becomes more interactive, responsive, and capable of handling complex queries in real-time.
+### Now, Viki is integrated with an advanced AI assistant that significantly enhances the user experience by offering intelligent support and seamless automation.
+It understands user input, delivers accurate responses, and efficiently performs various tasks.
+This integration makes the system more interactive, responsive, and capable of managing complex queries in real time.

 #